 It is very normal for students to encounter some difficult situations throughout the college experience.
 Sometimes it may involve academic struggles, social pressures, personal issues and physical or mental health concerns.
 Students who experience increased levels of stress or anxiety may exhibit signs of distress or find themselves in crisis.
 Feeling continuously overwhelmed will affect academic success and overall well-being.

-Referrals should be made if you are concerned about a student's well-being or notice unusual changes in a student’s behavior.
-Students may also self-refer or contact Care and Outreach Services directly to receive assistance.
-In conjunction with the Behavioral Assessment Team, Care and Outreach Services will review and assess incoming referrals that have been made and conduct appropriate outreach and follow-up as required.
+A Care Report should be made if you are concerned about a student's well-being or notice unusual changes in a student’s behavior.
+Students may also self-refer or contact Care and Outreach Services directly.
+In conjunction with the Care and Support Team, Care and Outreach Services will review and assess incoming Care Reports and conduct appropriate outreach and follow-up as required.

 Care and Outreach Services is a non-clinical support service, not to be mistaken with therapy or counseling.
 Students who exhibit the need to be connected with a mental health professional will be referred to the Counseling Center or to local off-campus services.
 When working with Care and Outreach Services, confidentiality is handled differently than with students receiving medical or mental health treatment.
 Information may be discretely shared with other campus professionals.
 Students may be asked to complete a Limited Release of Information Form (PDF).